Jaideep-C/Milo/README.md

-# Milo
+# Milo (Emergency Ambulance System)

 A new Flutter project for the ineuron.ai Hack-A-Thon 2.0.
+This project is intended as a solution to the Ambulance problem statement.

 ## Full stack server-less architecture
 ```mermaid